status-im/help.status.im/docs/en/status-communities/vote-to-make-a-community-private-or-public.md

     Status does not charge you any fees for voting.

 !!! note
-    To know more about the dApp and the rules of each step, check out [About voting to make a community private or public][about-voting-to-make-a-community-private-or-public].
+    To know more about the dApp and the rules of each step, check out [About voting to change community visibility][about-voting-to-change-community-visibility].

 ## Step 1: Connect your wallet {: #connect-wallet}